nunet/device-management-service/tokenomics/README.md

 	JobID          int  //The identifier of the job associated with the contract.
 	Requestor      string  //The entity requesting the service.
 	Provider       string  //  The entity providing the service.
-	PaymentDetails payments.Payment  //An instance of the payments.Payment type, detailing the payment arrangements for the contract.
+	PaymentDetails tokenomics.Payment  //An instance of the payments.Payment type, detailing the payment arrangements for the contract.
 	Signatures     []dms.nodeID     //A slice of dms.nodeID values, representing the digital signatures of involved parties.
 	Settled        bool       //A boolean indicating whether the contract has been settled.
-	Verification   orchestrator.JobVerificationResult  //An instance of the orchestrator.JobVerificationResult type, containing the result of the job verification process.
+	Verification   dms.orchestrator.JobVerificationResult  //An instance of the orchestrator.JobVerificationResult type, containing the result of the job verification process.
-	ContractProof  orchestrator.ContractProof    // An instance of the orchestrator.ContractProof type, providing proof of the contract's terms and conditions.
+	ContractProof  dms.orchestrator.ContractProof    // An instance of the orchestrator.ContractProof type, providing proof of the contract's terms and conditions.

 }
 ```

-**tokenomics.payments.Payment**: Consists of details related to a payment transaction between a requestor and a provider, specifying the type, channel, currency, pricing method, and timestamp of the transaction.
+**tokenomics.Payment**: Consists of details related to a payment transaction between a requestor and a provider, specifying the type, channel, currency, pricing method, and timestamp of the transaction.

 ---